A powerful story of race, family, and small town life in the South in the 1950s

-Amid cross burnings, White Citizens’ Council meetings, and all manner of ruminating, speculating, and sermonizing among townsfolk, white and black, at home, work, and church, Sam questions old ways, Ida Belle clings to tradition, and Becky’s teaching angers parents and school officials.
-All of this brings Sam and Becky together then combines with the family circumstances of each to stand between them.
+Amid cross burnings, White Citizens’ Council meetings, and fervent speculating and sermonizing by townsfolk, white and black, at home, work, and church, Sam questions old ways, Gran clings to tradition, and Becky angers parents and school officials.
+The unrest brings Sam and Becky together then combines with Becky’s secret to stand between them in an emotional journey through a world where love and courage struggle against fear and hate.

 Praise for South of Little Rock